Frequently Asked Questions

-NNU Online is the segment of Northwest Nazarene University that offers degrees online, either graduate or undergraduate.
-Found in the College of Adult and Graduate Studies (CAGS), NNU Online includes College Core, the Adult and Professional Programs (APP), Master’s Degrees in Business, Education and Theology, the Doctoral Degree in Education, and the new four year Bachelor of Arts program funded through a federal Title III grant—NNU Online B.A—and a growing number of Associate of Arts degrees.
+NNU Online is the segment of Northwest Nazarene University (NNU) which offers degrees online, either graduate or undergraduate.
+Found in the College of Adult and Graduate Studies (CAGS), NNU Online includes the Adult and Professional Programs (APP), Master’s Degrees in Business, Education and Theology, the Doctoral Degree in Education, the Bachelor of Arts program funded through a federal Title III grant—NNU Online B.A—and a growing number of Associate of Arts degrees.

 What is the online Bachelor of Arts in Liberal Studies?

 The Bachelor of Arts in Liberal Studies is NNU's first undergraduate degree that is available for completion entirely online.
 Course offerings in this program are designed for traditionally aged college students (16-23), but some older students may benefit from the offerings and pace of the program.

 Currently, the online Bachelor of Arts program offers a major in Liberal Studies with an emphasis in either Humanities or Social Sciences.

 Are Associate Degrees available within NNU Online?